EVENT SOURCING AT GLOBAL SCALE

 For sending messages to other non-event-sourced actors (external services, …), EAs have several options:

-• during command processing with at-most-once message delivery semantics.
-The same option exists for PersistentActors in akka-persistence by using a custom persist handler.
+- during command processing with at-most-once message delivery semantics.
+The same option exists for

-• during event processing with at-least-once message delivery semantics.
-The same option exists for PersistentActor in akka-persistence by using the AtLeastOnceDelivery trait.
+handler. - during event processing with at-least-once message delivery semantics.
+The same option exists for

 Replies from external services are processed like external commands: they may produce new events which may trigger the next step in a distributed business process, for example.